 Amblyopia, or lazy eye, is any condition that prevents your child’s eyes from forming a clear, focused image or that prevents the normal use of one or both eyes.
 More than 1 in 5 children are at risk of Amblyopia.
-Indications that your child is at risk is when the eyes do not focus on the same objects or one eye is much more near or farsighted than the other.
+Often times the child’s eyes do not focus on the same objects, or one eye is much more near or farsighted than the other.
+These are some indicators of Amblyopia.
 This condition is treatable as long as it is corrected by the age of 6.
 It is the single most preventable disabling condition among children.

 How early should eye exams start?

-Normally, parents should begin having eye exams for their child by the age of 3, ideally before the child starts first grade.
+Normally, parents should begin having eye exams for their child by the age of 3.
 However, you can start annual eye exams as early as 6 months old.
 By the time kids reach age 4 or 5, they can begin to tell whether they have issues focusing on their vision, making it easier to detect any prominent issues.

 What should I expect for a children’s eye exam?